nithyapandurangan/ElevateHome/README.md

 ```
 <p>
-  This will handle all other conditions,there is a variable called case.so The case variable will tell the server about the information that is being sent  to the server
+  This will handle all other conditions, there is a variable called case.
+So The case variable will tell the server about the information that is being sent to the server
 </p>